-(i) Its development management functions are undertaken by identified persons provided with the necessary resources and acting impartially and objectively;

-- (ii) any person acting or assisting in the handling of a planning application is prevented from being involved in promoting or assisting in the promotion of the application and/or the development; and - (iii) any person involved in promoting or assisting in the promotion of the development is prohibited from giving any instructions to, or putting any pressure upon, any person acting or assisting in the handling of the planning application, or from attempting to do so. - 14.5 It is recognised good practice to ensure that portfolio holders do not sit as members of the Planning Committee given the potential conflict of interest that is likely to exist in respect of applications in respect of the Council's own developments or developments which directly affect the Council's land or property.
+- (i) Its development management functions are undertaken by identified persons provided with the necessary resources and acting impartially and objectively; - (ii) any person acting or assisting in the handling of a planning application is prevented from being involved in promoting or assisting in the promotion of the application and/or the development; and - (iii) any person involved in promoting or assisting in the promotion of the development is prohibited from giving any instructions to, or putting any pressure upon, any person acting or assisting in the handling of the planning application, or from attempting to do so. - 14.5 It is recognised good practice to ensure that portfolio holders do not sit as members of the Planning Committee given the potential conflict of interest that is likely to exist in respect of applications in respect of the Council's own developments or developments which directly affect the Council's land or property.

-15. Lobbying and Negotiations
+13. Lobbying and Negotiations

-- 15.1 Lobbying is usual during the planning process and those affected by an application will seek to influence individual councillors and the Planning Committee.
-Councillors should expect to be contacted in this regard and should listen to all views. - 15.2 Councillors may offer advice, for example suggesting to those lobbying that they write to the planning officer or register to speak at the committee, but should take care when being lobbied that any comments they make do not give the impression that they have predetermined the matter.
-Instead they should make it clear that they will not make a final decision until they have heard all of the arguments at the Committee meeting. - 15.3 Political group decisions must not be taken on planning applications and related matters and councillors should not lobby one another or agree with one another on how to vote. - 15.4 Councillors should adhere to the Protocol on Councillor/Officer Relations at all times and should not attempt to influence or to apply pressure to officers in any way.
-(If a councillor is concerned about the recommendation or the advice a case officer is giving, the-Joint Executive Head of Planning Development or the Joint Strategic Director (Place) Director of Planning and Regeneration must be informed immediately.) - 15.5 Any councillor wishing to make representations in a planning inquiry should seek the advice of the Monitoring Officer and the Planning Development Manager. - 15.6 Councillors and, in particular, those sitting as the Planning Committee need to take account of the general public's (and the Ombudsman's) expectation that a planning application will be processed and determined in a transparent, open, reasonable and fair manner. - 15.5 Councillors on the Planning Committee may receive correspondence from the public asking them to reject or grant an application.
-If the correspondence is received before the officer has completed their report, the councillor should direct the author to submit their representations via the website: Search for information about a planning application Guildford Borough Council. - 15.6 If the correspondence is received after the officer has completed their report and before the Planning Committee meeting sits, the councillor should forward the correspondence to the Planning Committee's Democratic Services Officer, who will forward to the whole Planning Committee and the relevant planning officer(s). - 16.
-Pre-Application Discussions including Planning Performance Agreements (PPAs) - 16.1 Pre-application discussions with potential applicants may take place, but unless the discussion simply relates to policies and procedures, such meetings should always involve officers, who can give professional planning advice.
-Such discussions can be extremely useful to all concerned and can save a great deal of wasted effort (on both sides) as well as contributing to a higher quality development.
+- 13.1 Lobbying is usual during the planning process and those affected by an application will seek to influence individual councillors and the Planning Committee.
+Councillors should expect to be contacted in this regard and should listen to all views. - 13.2 Councillors may offer advice, for example suggesting to those lobbying that they write to the planning officer or register to speak at the Committee but should take care when being lobbied that any comments they make do not give the impression that they have predetermined the matter.
+Instead, they should make it clear that they will not make a final decision until they have heard all of the arguments at the Committee meeting.

+- 13.3 Political group decisions must not be taken on planning applications and related matters and councillors should not lobby one another or agree with one another on how to vote. - 13.4 Councillors should adhere to the Protocol on Councillor/Officer Relations at all times and should not attempt to influence or to apply pressure to officers in any way.
+(If a councillor is concerned about the recommendation or the advice a case officer is giving, the Joint Executive Head of Planning Development or the Joint Strategic Director (Place) must be informed immediately.) - 13.5 Councillors on the Planning Committee may receive correspondence from the public asking them to reject or grant an application.
+If the correspondence is received before the officer has completed their report, the councillor should direct the author to submit their representations via the website: Search for information about a planning application Guildford Borough Council. - 13.6 If the correspondence is received after the officer has completed their report and before the Planning Committee meeting sits, the councillor should forward the correspondence to the Planning Committee's Democratic Services Officer, who will forward to the whole Planning Committee and the relevant planning officer(s).

+14. Pre-Application Discussions including Planning Performance Agreements (PPAs)